Getting Started with Microsoft Fabric

 Data Factory (Pipelines + Dataflows)

-• Copy Activity: Move data from 300+ sources to Lakehouse or Warehouse destinations
+• Copy Activity: Move data from 300+ sources to Lakehouse or Warehouse destinations.
+I have connected everything from on-premises SAP HANA to Salesforce REST APIs using Copy Activity.

-• Dataflows Gen2: Low-code Power Query transformations with OneLake output
+• Dataflows Gen2: Low-code Power Query transformations with OneLake output, ideal for business analysts who know Power Query but not Spark.

-• Pipeline orchestration: Schedule and chain activities (notebooks, copies, dataflows) with conditional logic and error handling
+• Pipeline orchestration: Schedule and chain activities (notebooks, copies, dataflows) with conditional logic, error handling, and retry policies.

 Real-Time Intelligence